 With a focus on fine meats and seafood, and how to cook them, our series “A Cut Above” will guide you to become the ultimate grill master.

 Success on the grill requires cooking skills and command of your equipment.
 Long summer days offer the perfect opportunity to experiment with the various types of outdoor grills.
-We spoke with award-winning pit master Mario “Big Papa” Chape, owner of Big Papa Smoke’m Gourmet BBQ, to gain insight into four types of grills you can test in your own backyard.
+We spoke with award-winning pit master Mario “Big Papa” Chape, owner of Big Papa Smoke’m Gourmet BBQ, to get his summer grill guide and gain insight into four types of grills you can test in your own backyard.

 Popular for their easy handling, gas grills start and stop at the flick of a button.
 Chape says he favors cooking poultry on a gas grill because of the way the bird renders down.
 “The slower you do it, the better it tastes,” he says.
 “I also do meat or fish on the gas grill because I don’t need the ash flavor.
 I need a consistent cook without a fire.”

 “The main benefit of using a gas grill is temperature control.
 It’s important when cooking in general, but when you’re outdoors you don’t want anything to get too hot too fast,” Chape says.

 “You’re going to give up a little bit on the integrity of the taste of the food because you’re not going to get that open fire with the gas grill,” Chape says.
 “When you use a charcoal grill there’s a nice little moisturization of flavor that releases back up into that piece of meat.”

 “Don’t turn on all of your burners.
 There’s no reason to have them going at the same temperature at once.
 Always keep a cool zone and a hot zone.
 This is going to keep your friends around when you decide to turn on the grill,” Chape says.